 Professor David Steinsaltz

-Stochastic processes, biodemography, mathematical biology, random dynamical systems, meta-analysis, human sex ratio, hidden Markov models
+Stochastic processes, random dynamical systems, biodemography, survival analysis, human sex ratio, Markov chain Monte Carlo.

-I also continue to be interested in fundamental questions of stochastic processes, in particular the behaviour of stochastic flows, the asymptotics of killed Markov processes and random fixed points for iterated function systems.
+I continue to work on fundamental questions of stochastic processes, in particular the behaviour of stochastic flows, the asymptotics of killed Markov processes, and the growth rates of populations dynamics in random environments.

-I moved to Oxford from Queen’s University in Kingston, Ontario, where I was associate professor in the department of mathematics and statistics.
-Before then I spent four years as a researcher on a K12 grant in the department of demography at UC Berkeley, following on 2 ½ years in the department of statistics of the same august institution.
-I was a postdoc at the Technical University of Berlin, and briefly at the Technical University of Delft.
-I did my PhD in probability theory with Persi Diaconis.
+I moved to Oxford from Queen’s University in Kingston, Ontario, where I was associate professor in the Department of Mathematics and Statistics.
+Before then I was a postdoc at UC Berkeley for six and a half years, in the departments of demography and statistics, following in stints at the Technical University of Delft and the Technical University of Berlin.
+I completed my PhD in probability theory in the Harvard University Department of Mathematics in 1996, working with Persi Diaconis.